jindrichmynarz/dissertation/parts/sparql.md

 Ranking of matches thus needs to be implemented on top of SPARQL.
 We need to relax the match conditions to avoid filtering partial matches, and then compute scores to rank the matches.

-The matchmaker retrieves contract objects that overlap with the object of the query contract, which is optionally expanded to include related CPV concepts.
+The matchmaker retrieves contract objects that overlap with the object of the query contract, which are optionally expanded to include related CPV concepts.
 Components of contract objects are weighted and these weights are combined into a contract similarity score.
 Contract similarities are aggregated per bidder to produce bidder's match score.